Nominative Case in Latin: What You Need To Know

 The big takeaway: the subject of a Latin verb will be in the nominative.

-2. Predicate Nominative / Predicate Adjective
+2. Predicate Nominative or Predicate Adjective

 Predicate nominatives are nouns or pronouns that come after a linking verb.
 Predicate adjectives are adjectives that come after a linking verb.